kowshickraj21/Recruit/README.md

 # Recrute
 Recrute is a comprehensive freelancing platform designed to connect freelancers with potential clients.
-The platform offers user registration, profiles, job listings, payment systems, and real-time messaging to create a seamless experience for both freelancers and clients.
+The platform offers user registration, profiles, Gig listings, and real-time messaging to create a seamless experience for both freelancers and clients.

 ## Features:
-**User Registration and Authentication:** Secure sign-up and login functionality.
+**User Registration and Authentication:** Secure Oauth and Session Management.

-**User Profiles:** Detailed profiles for freelancers and clients.
+**User Profiles:** Detailed profiles for freelancers and Job Seekers.

 **Freelancing Gigs:** Freelancers can create Gigs for the services they Provide.